Skip to main content

 In 2025, the Centre Pompidou is beginning a major transformation !

-This autumn, join us at other Parisian institutions for new highlights featuring major intellectual figures such as Felwine Sarr, Gilles Deleuze, and more.
-Regular series of talks and events—Le Mensuel, Extra!, Effractions, Profession: Reporter—will also continue.
+Join us at other Parisian institutions for new highlights featuring major intellectual figures such as Felwine Sarr, Gilles Deleuze, and more.
+Regular series of talks and events—Extra!, Effractions, Profession: Reporter—will also continue.

 Guest of the year